Two Atheists philosophers:

 Challenger, You can read more about it.
 I don’t think a simple facebook conversation would due justice to that fact because there’s a lot involved.
 Books are written about it.

-Damien Marie AtHope, “good reasons” – loose looking thinking claim you will be quite hard pressed to prove thing but as always I am more than ready to receive your evidence substantiation.
+Damien Marie AtHope, “good reasons” – loose looking “thinking claim” you will be quite hard pressed to prove a thing but as always I am more than ready to receive your evidence substantiation.

 Challenger, You can read my MA thesis.
 I posted a link to it.
 If you can know enough about the issue to have a proper conversation about the details, I will be willing to delve into the details more.

-Damien Marie AtHope, Telling me to read more is not a reputation of anything I said rather you are adding more elevation from fulfilling the truth of error in your claim.
+Damien Marie AtHope, Telling me to read more is not a refutation of anything I said rather you are adding more elevation from fulfilling the truth of error in your claim.

 Challenger, I can make claims that are explained and justified in hundreds of pages of books that I know about.
 You might as well say you reject cognitive behavioral therapy and that the burden of proof is on the psychologist to prove it can be effective when they already have a lot of research just because fully explaining all the research would take too much time, and you can already read about it on your own.
 I don’t think major philosophical conclusions are properly proven in a facebook conversation.
 There’s a lot of information to think about and discuss.
 A lot of the evidence also has to do with personal experience, but even discussing that requires a familiarity with the subject.